miftahDB/benchmarks/README.md

 # MiftahDB Benchmarks

-MiftahDB is a fast and lightweight key-value database library for Node.js and Deno.
+MiftahDB is a fast and lightweight key-value database library for Node.js and Bun.

 ## Features